korest/korest.github.io/_posts/2018-08-18-fishshell.md

 ---
 layout: post
-title:  "Why I started using fishshell"
+title:  "Fishshell, is it worth a try?"
 date:   2018-08-18 21:00:00
 tags: [fishshell, tools]
 categories: [Programming]
 comments: true
 ---
-> Disclaimer: This post is more like a list of notes than structured material.
+> Disclaimer: This post is more like a list of notes rather than structured material.

 To be honest, before using `fishshell` I only used `bash` and it satisfied my needs, but around ~6 months ago my friend suggested me to try `fishshell` instead and it was totally worth it.
 Below I'm going to list some pros and cons that I found for myself (some of them are pretty straightforward and obvious).